ScanMountGoat/ssbh_wgpu/README.md

 - ssbh_wgpu_viewer -- simple winit application for viewing models and animations

 ## Building
-With the Rust toolchain installed, run `cargo build --release`.
+With the Rust 1.60 or later toolchain installed, run `cargo build --release`.
 Don't forget the `--release` since debug builds have very low framerates!